Baraklava/Manic_Miners/README.md

-Author's note: Currently an issue with Github replaces the "line endings" makes the Levels not load properly.
+### Author's note: Currently an issue with Github replaces the "line endings" makes the Levels not load properly.
 As soon as this is fixed ,probably on my end, I will keep updating this regularly.
 In the meantime, join the Discord for the latest builds!

-# Manic_Miners
+# Manic Miners: The Rock Raiders remake
 Manic Miners is an in-progress complete Rock Raiders remake done in Unreal Engine.
 Play it for free right here, right now!

 **If you have played the original Rock Raiders game and just want to jump right in without reading the project backstory and explanations, here are some quick notes:**